Dominated Pesin theory: convex sum of hyperbolic measures: Approximation of convex sum of (uniformly) hyperbolic measures, without assuming domination

+We start with a first very classical example.
+We consider an area preserving map $f$ of $S^1\times \bR$ given by the time-1 map of the hamiltonian vector field given by the Hamiltonian $H(x,y)=y^2-\cos(4\pi x)$, where $S^1=\bR/\bZ$.
+Observe that $f$ has 4 fixed points at $(i/4,0)$, $i\in\{1,\ldots,4\}$: there are two fixed points of center type at $(0,0)$ and $(\frac12,0)$ and two hyperbolic fixed points of saddle type at $p_1=(\frac14,0)$ and $p_2=(\frac34,0)$ having the same contraction/expansion eigenvalues (compare the left figure in Figure~\ref{fig.2}).
+Observe the following level set

-Moreover, \begin{itemize} \item every $x\in\Lambda_\sigma^i$ is accumulated by hyperbolic periodic points of $s$-index $\dim E$ which have stable/unstable local manifolds of size at least $\delta_\sigma$,\ For every $\varepsilon\in(0,1)$, the level set $\{H=1-\varepsilon\}$ is a smooth closed simple curve on which $f$ is conjugate to a (rational or irrational) rotation (with rotation number tending to $0$ as $\varepsilon\to0$).
-The following is a classical excercise.
+For every $\varepsilon\in(0,1)$, the level set $\{H=1-\varepsilon\}$ is a smooth closed simple curve on which $f$ is conjugate to a (rational or irrational) rotation (with rotation number tending to $0$ as $\varepsilon\to0$).
+The following is a classical exercise.

 \begin{lemma} If $\mu_n$ is a sequence of $f$-invariant probability measures supported on level sets $\{H=1-\varepsilon_n\}$ with $\varepsilon_n\to0$ as $n\to\infty$, then $\mu_n$ converges in the weak$\ast$ topology to $\frac12\delta_{p_1}+\frac12\delta_{p_2}$.
 The Lyapunov exponents of every ergodic measure $\mu_n$ are all equal to $0$.